 Note a very important consideration involving a Cap rate calculation shown above.
 The purchase price is based on an all-cash purchase.
 No loans or mortgages were involved or factored into the calculation.
 The leveraged money that is used to acquire an investment property must be accounted for in any calculation involving a rate of return.
 Therefore, a Cap based on an all-cash purchase can never equal a rate of return.

-What is a Cap Rate Calculator in Real Estate?
+Using a Cap Rate Calculator in Real Estate

 A cap rate calculator is used in real estate to find the comparative value of a piece of property to determine if it would be a good investment.
 It’s calculated by balancing the costs of owning and maintaining a property, the property’s market value, and the direct earnings received from that property.